roboticsoutreach/smallpeice-docs/docs/programming/game-state.md

 During a competition match, an additional USB drive will be used to provide your robot with information about the match.
-You will need to have a spare USB port available on your robot for this.
+You will need to have a spare USB port easily available on your robot for this.

 With this USB drive, your robot will have a few differences of behaviour and information available to it.